 - Actively maintained by OWASP teams

-- Very comprehensive and full of features, such as spider, passive and active scans, APIs, request editor, marketplace, plugins, and many more
+- Comprehensive and full of features, such as spider, passive and active scans, application programming interfaces (APIs), and request editor

 - Supports multiple programming and scripting languages

-- Convenient for various levels, from beginners to security teams
+- Convenient for various levels of experience, from beginners to enterprise security teams

 Cons

-- Can be harder to install and less comfortable than premium products such as the Burp Suite
+- Can be harder to install and offers a less friendly UX than premium products such as the Burp Suite

 - Needs additional plugins to provide some features